Freshwater Surf Life Saving Club: The Surf Club

 After its initial construction in 1910 the club was renovated numerous times, including the addition of an extension, electricity and a phone line.
 However, it was proposed in 1930 that a new clubhouse was needed as the original was outdated.
 The process of planning and building a new clubhouse occurred over the next five years.
-It was a long process to ensure funds and approval.
+Designed by the long-serving member, former president of the club, and architect, Lindsay Gordon Scott, in the Inter-war Mediterranean style.
 The clubhouse was built on the beach which later raised concerns over integrity of the structure due to flooding.

 In the 1960s, there needed to be improvements to the clubhouse that required an extension due to the influx of younger members.
 The club required a bunkroom and ski shed.
 These plans were approved.

-In 1974, a storm hit that caused beach erosion along the coast of Australia.
+In 1974, a storm that hit caused beach erosion along the coast of Australia.
 The Surf Club was nearly swept away as water splashed up against the club's wall.
 Dune restorations and tree planting commenced shortly after this event as the importance of the beaches' natural landscape was realised.
 After 15 years of advocacy, a new clubhouse was built in 1987 and opened in 1988.
 The former building was heritage listed and restored.
 Trees were also planted around the area in an attempt to restore the natural environment.

 Nippers

 Membership and participation in the Freshwater SLSC declined in the 1960s.
-The commencement of a group targeting membership of boys age 5–13 in 1965 helped to revive the club.
+The commencement of a group targeting membership of boys aged 5–13 in 1965 helped to revive the club.
 The group was called The Nippers and events were developed over the next decades.
 The group included 134 boys by the mid-1970s and girls were invited to join in the 1980s.
 By 2003, the Nippers had over 500 registrants at Freshwater.